Select Page

 “My problem was that I had hit a wall.
 I was running a large organization that required much of my time.
 I had a family.
 I was writing books, leadership lessons, and sermons continually.
 My travel schedule was packed.
 I couldn’t squeeze another thing into my schedule with a shoehorn and a bucket of axle grease.
 That’s when I made a surprising discovery.
 The only places where my influence and productivity were growing were where I had identified potential leaders and developed them.
 My intention in developing leaders had been to help them improve themselves, but I found I was also benefiting.
 Spending time with them had been like investing money.
 They had grown, and at the same time I had reaped incredible dividends.
 That’s when I realized if I was going to make it to the next level, I was going to have to extend myself through others.”
 (John Maxwell, Mentoring 101)

-A few years ago, I got sucked into the busyness riptide, and the first thing I cut from my schedule was spending one-on-one time with people.
+A few years ago, I got sucked into the busyness riptide of an executive leadership position, and the first thing I cut from my schedule was spending one-on-one time with my team members.
 That’s when I found this passage above and realized I had been making a huge mistake.
 I thought if I simply worked harder, I would be more effective.
 It turns out that simply putting my nose to the grindstone did not make me more effective.
 Not to mention—when I look back—spending time with my team has also been the most rewarding and fulfilling thing I have done in my leadership journey.

 The irony is that the less time you spend with your team members, the less effective you are.